zxyan/ng2-book-code/README.md

 We're still unifying how each example should be run.
 Generally, you'll need to `npm install` and then see the `README.md` in each project for instructions to get the example going.

-## THIS IS AN EARLY RELEASE

-Angular 2 is still very young so some of the API is probably going to change.
-Also, we're still normalizing a build process for these examples, sorry for any clutter you might find.
-We'll send you an email when we have updates available.

-## Feedback & Bug Reports

-We're currently developing the book and this code.
-If you have any feedback on things that aren't clear, or find any bugs just email us at: us@fullstack.io

-Cheers!

 Nate, Felipe, and the ng-book 2 team

 ### if you feel it helpful for you ,I hope that you can give a star. thank you!! also,there is a angular2-demo-project,if you need you can clone it.[angular2-demo](https://github.com/qq83387856/angular2-demo)